go-monk/from-bash-to-go/README.md

 ## 3) Read Configuration from a JSON File

-At this point, the script is outgrowing the original "quick and dirty" approach.
+At this point, it's clear that the script is outgrowing the original "quick and dirty" approach.
 It would be better to read the health check endpoints configuration from a file.
-A JSON file is a simple and effective choice.
+A JSON file is a simple choice to start with.

-Create a function to read a file and return a slice (list) of health checks:
+Create a function to read a file and return a slice of health checks:

 ```go
 func readConfig(filepath string) ([]HealthCheck, error) {